GS&WR Class 351: Design and rebuilds

 Coey determined to build an even more powerful goods engine and introduced the Class 355 in 1903 with the largest boiler to date.
 As introduced the design was unsuccessful but remedial work of conversion of the class to a configuration by adding leading wheels in 1906 resolved the problem.
-The Class 368 was a 1909 development of the 355 with altered configuration of the length of wheelbase of the coupled wheels and a Belpaiir firebox.
+The Class 368 was a 1909 development of the 355 with altered configuration of the length of wheelbase of the coupled wheels and a Belpaire firebox.
 The designs kept below 16 ton axle limit allowing a wide range of operation.
 By 1909, the GS&WR had 11 locomotives of the 355/368 with a tractive effort of about 18560 lbf that could cover a large part of the network and were outperforming the Class 362 fast express goods introduced in 1905 which had stability and economy problems and were restricted to the Cork main line due to turntable length.

 For unknown reasons, for four locomotives of the 249 class built in 1912 were based on the 351 class and the reverted to the use of a round-topped firebox.
 There was an attempt to use "Phoenix" type superheater in an elongated smokebox in two of the locomotives but this was removed relatively soon after introduction.

 Richard Maunsell was promoted to Locomotive Superintendent on Coey's retirement and ordered two batches of four class 257 locomotives which were a development of the 249 class with Schmidt superheaters, (Note: the second batch actually used an Inchicore Maunsell/Hutchinson modification) and piston valves with a Belaire firebox.
 The final batch was actually introduced under Maunsell's successor E. A. Watson.